deepavadakan/python-challenge/README.md

 PyPoll (Located in the PyPoll folder)

-    Resources folder: Contains the election_data.csv used in the script Analysis folder: Contains Election_Results.txt that has the results from the analysis main.py: Python script that analyzes the votes and calculates each of the following and outputs to the terminal and to the Election_Results.txt file found in the Analysis folder:
+    Resources folder: Contains the election_data.csv used in the script Analysis folder: Contains Election_Results.txt with the results from the analysis main.py: Python script that analyzes the votes and calculates each of the following and outputs to the terminal and to the Election_Results.txt file found in the Analysis folder:

         The total number of votes cast